-The Newton Country Day School community joins Sacred Heart Schools across the country to celebrate 200 years of Sacred Heart education in America.
+In 2018 the Newton Country Day School community joined Sacred Heart Schools across the country to celebrate 200 years of Sacred Heart education in America.

 - Year of Prayer